About us

 Our services

-RACOR is a network of community-based organizations focused on mental health in the Greater Montreal area.
-United by their deep commitment to community engagement and mental health, our members offer a wide range of support services and personalized guidance.
-Their work is grounded in diverse approaches that meet a variety of needs.
+RACOR is a network of community organizations working in the field of mental health in the Greater Montreal area.
+United by their community involvement and the importance they attach to mental health issues, the members of our group offer a wide variety of support and accompaniment activities.
+Their actions are based on diversified approaches and respond to multiple needs.

 Our Board of Directors

-The RACOR for Mental Health Board of Directors is composed of nine members elected at our Annual General Meetings.
+The Board of Directors of RACOR en santé mentale is made up of nine directors, elected at annual general meetings.
 They are drawn from our member organizations.

 Alex Chayer